js302/ReStore/docs/storage/providers/multiple-providers.md

 - **Per-Component**: System backups (programs, environment, settings) can each use different storage destinations
 - **Global Fallback**: The `globalStorageType` is used when no specific storage is configured

+## GUI Usage

+In the Settings page, you can:

+- Set the global default storage in the "Global Default Storage" dropdown
+- Select storage per watched directory in each directory's storage dropdown
+- Use "Apply Current Global Storage to All Paths" to quickly set all directories
+- Configure system backup storage separately for programs, environment, and settings

 ## CLI Usage

 When using the CLI, you can override storage selection with the `--storage` flag: